-The La Garrucha prospect is the current exploration focus of Bellhaven at the La Mina Project.
-Routine surface mapping and sampling in 2011 indicated the presence of porphyritic intrusive rocks containing Au values up to 1.5g/t Au in outcrop.
+The La Garrucha prospect is a current exploration target for GoldMining at the La Mina Project.
+Routine surface mapping and sampling in 2011 indicated the presence of porphyritic intrusive rocks containing Au values up to 1.5 g/t Au in outcrop.
 Initial diamond drilling commenced in July 2011 with 6 drill holes (LME-1037, LME-1039, LME-1040, LME-1042, LME-1044 and LME-1047) completed.
 At the time drill holes were stopped before crossing the boundary of the adjacent AngloGold Ashanti Corporation license area to the east of the La Mina concession.
 The 2011 drilling indicated the presence of significant porphyry-style alteration and mineralization.
-A second drilling campaign of 5 drill holes (LME-1095, LME-1096, LME-1097 and LME-1098) in 2012 successfully intersected high-grade porphyry-style mineralization in hole LME-1096 and an intensely altered new (G4) porphyry, within the last 10-m of drill core averaging 1.09g/t Au and 0.20% Cu.
+A second drilling campaign of 5 drill holes (LME-1095, LME-1096, LME-1097 and LME-1098) in 2012 successfully intersected high-grade porphyry-style mineralization in hole LME-1096 and an intensely altered new (G4) porphyry, within the last 10-m of drill core averaging 1.09 g/t Au and 0.20% Cu.